EvanOxfeld/node-unzip/README.md

 Streaming cross-platform unzip tool written in node.js.

-Unzip uses the zlib inflation built into the core of node.js so there are no compiled dependencies.
+Unzip provides simple APIs similar to [node-tar](https://github.com/isaacs/node-tar) for parsing and extracting zip files.
+There are no added compiled dependencies - inflation is handled by node.js's built in zlib support.
 Unzip is also an example use case of [node-pullstream](https://github.com/nearinfinity/node-pullstream).

 ## Installation